The excitation of quadratic quasinormal modes for Kerr black holes: Reconstruction

 Here we have used the commutation relation $\Delta \mathcal{D}_{n+1}^\dagger=\mathcal{D}_n^\dagger \Delta$ in Eq.~\eqref{eq:commutation_relation_D_L}.
 Following \cite{Ori:2002uv}, a general solution reads

-where $B^{(m)}_i$'s are constants and $u$ is defined in Eq.~\eqref{eq:def_rstar_u}.
+where $B_{im \omega}(\theta)$'s are arbitrary functions of $\theta$ and $u$ is defined in Eq.~\eqref{eq:def_rstar_u}.
 We can see that there are only ingoing modes depending on $t+r_*$.
 Since the Hertz potential is related to the Weyl scalar $\Psi_0^{(1)}$ through only time- and angular-derivatives \cite{Whiting:2005hr,Keidl:2010pm}

 The homogenous part $\bar{\Psi}_{\rm hom}$ corresponds to a GW emerging from past null infinity, which should vanish in our pure-QNM context.

 On the other hand, an efficient approach to determine the particular solution is to solve the $s=2$ source-free Teukolsky equation, which the Hertz potential $\hertz$ should satisfy in ORG \cite{1975PhRvD..11.2042C}, with the same QNM boundary conditions\footnote{Kerr BHs have the same QNM frequencies for $s=\pm 2$ perturbations.} for $\Psi_4^{(1)}$.
 Leveraging the Teukolsky-Starobinsky relation \cite{Starobinsky:1973aij,Teukolsky:1974yv}, we ensure that the solution consistently complies with Eq.~\eqref{eq:psi4_hertz}.
 As a result, the Hertz potential associated with $\Psi_4^{(1)}$ can be written as \cite{Berti:2005ys}